-The one-year Cellular Therapy Fellowship at Mayo Clinic's campus in Rochester, Minnesota, has been developed to train specialists in the growing field of cellular therapy.
+The one-year Cellular Therapy Fellowship at Mayo Clinic's campus in Rochester, Minnesota, trains specialists in the growing field of cellular therapy.

 - Specific cellular therapies